Jean Harris Award

 Jean Harris, M.D. was a notable physician, administrator, politician and a true visionary.
 Jean’s pioneering life began in the segregated South and included being the first African-American graduate of the Medical College of Virginia.
 Dr. Harris advised five presidents on health policy, was a celebrated corporate and public health leader, and Eden Prairie’s first female mayor.
 Her remarkable life and achievements speak to the full promise of America and underscore the importance of continuing to inspire leaders and others to shape a world with hope, honor, and dignity.

-The Jean Harris Award was established by the TRUST in 2001 to celebrate the vision and leadership of one of the TRUST’s most respected members.
-The award is presented annually at the TRUST’s Forum to a TRUST member who advances health care and exemplifies the vision of the TRUST.
+The Jean Harris Award was established by the Women’s Health Leadership TRUST in 2001 to celebrate the vision and leadership of one of the TRUST’s most respected members.
+The award is presented at the TRUST Forum to a member who advances health care and exemplifies the vision of the TRUST.

 Criteria for Nominees